The Data Exec Series: A Less Painful Way To Clean Up Your Data

 So, to break down the problems above: It is possible to completely automate steps #1, #3, and #6 (e.g., Cien.ai’s Automatic Data Enhancement tech performs those steps).

 That cuts down enormously on time.
 When it comes to #2, the best idea is usually not to rock the boat.
-Use existing categories and rules, just eliminate the noise from old inconsistent ones.
-If the categories and rules do not make sense, does that change separately from the actual cleaning?
+Use the existing categories and rules, just eliminate the noise from old inconsistent ones.
+If the categories and rules do not make sense, make that change separately from the actual cleaning.

-Taking this approach it’s reasonable to have a completely “cleaned up” primary database in less than a month, and if you do #6 continuously, you will even be able to bring the receipts that what you did had a positive impact (and that you are not slipping back due to new data still being entered with poor quality)!
+Taking this approach, it’s reasonable to have a completely “cleaned up” primary database in less than a month, and if you do #6 continuously, you will even be able to bring the receipts that your data hygiene efforts had a positive impact (and that you are not slipping back due to new data still being entered with poor quality)!

 This article is part of our Data Exec Series, inspired by our work with B2B business leaders, growth consultants, and PE operating partners.
 These articles focus on the aspects of becoming a data-driven executive, ready for the AI revolution.
 If you are interested in RevOps analytics and Sales Performance content, please check out our Growth Essentials and Practical RevOps Series as well.